What is a Feasibility Study in Project Management?

 - Operational feasibility: Does the project, in its proposed scope, meet the organization’s needs by solving problems and/or taking advantage of identified opportunities?

-- Time: Can the project be completed in a reasonable timeline that is advantageous to the company?
+- Time: Can the project be completed in a reasonable timeline?

 Conducting a feasibility study